Xbox and Special Olympics hold first ‘Gaming for Inclusion’ esports event – TechCrunch

 Moreno: In my opinion, the more the video games industry include people with intellectual disabilities, the better the video game community is going to get to know how we love playing video games just like everybody else.
 And through events like Gaming for Inclusion, I’m not just able to compete — I’m included as a part of a community of gamers where I am welcomed and included.

-Rice: People with intellectual disabilities have skills and pay attention to details; when we set our minds to do something, we practice until we are the best we can be especially when we enjoy doing it – and that includes gaming.
+Rice: People with intellectual disabilities have skills and pay attention to details; when we set our minds to do something, we practice until we are the best we can be, especially when we enjoy doing it — and that includes gaming.
 People with disabilities just need more time to learn, but when you’re dedicated to something that you’re passionate about, you won’t stop until you succeed.

-What’s something you’d like to see more of, from developers, publishers etc?
+What’s something you’d like to see more of, from developers, publishers, etc.?

 Moreno: I would like to see more from developers or makers or publishers of video games in general or computer games to include more people with intellectual disabilities in the video game workforce.
 People with intellectual disabilities can play a variety of roles and provide unique perspectives on how to improve the gaming experience.
 Publishers and developers can get a different perspective from people with disabilities; whether that’s featuring people with intellectual disabilities represented in their storylines or seeing them in the games themselves.
 We’re eager to be a part of this process, and there are lots of passionate gamers with intellectual disabilities who would like to participate in focus groups or in actual jobs as creators within the industry.

-Rice: The companies who make these games are trying to make high quality games that are enjoyable for everybody.
+Rice: The companies who make these games are trying to make high-quality games that are enjoyable for everybody.
 There is still a lot that can be done to make games more accessible.
 For example, it can be frustrating when gamers with intellectual disabilities are learning a new game with instructions that are hard to read.
 It can take hours to learn how to play the new version of a game you’ve played for years.
-That doesn’t mean people with intellectual disabilities aren’t capable of playing or competing – it just means we need better accessibility tools to help us learn.
+That doesn’t mean people with intellectual disabilities aren’t capable of playing or competing — it just means we need better accessibility tools to help us learn.

 If gaming companies want to create accessible, inclusive games, they could benefit from including gamers with intellectual disabilities in the creative process to help make or test “easy read” or beginner’s instructions, or find ways to simplify navigation between different levels of a game.
 Gaming can build a community and reach people who feel left out.
 Accessibility allows everybody to have fun.